Sao Miguel with Booking Chrome extension

 The extension also (optionally) measures how long it takes for web pages to load, which can be useful for figuring out whether it’s the website or the Wi-Fi that’s at fault.

-Just install the extension, click the new ExpressVPN icon in your browser, and connect.
-You can change your apparent location from the same screen if needed, with access to servers in nearly 100 countries.
+Just install the extension, click the new ProtonVPN icon in your browser, log in, and connect.
+You can change your apparent location from the same screen if needed, with access to servers in 90+ countries.

 Do you have any other favourite Chrome extensions for travel?
 Let us know about them in the comments!